The Leftover Woman by Jean Kwok (HarperCollins)

 Rental House by Weike Wang ( Riverhead Books)

 Both Nate and Keru are “first-gen” graduates of Yale.
 Nate is the son of rural parents who marvel that he’s made it “from Appalachia to the Ivy League,” or as Nate puts it “from white trash to the White House.”
-Keru is the only child of successful parents who immigrated from rural China when she was still a baby and who regard her as their “built-in translator.”
+Keru is the only child of successful parents who immigrated from rural China when she was still a baby, who regard her as their “built-in translator.”
 While Nate’s parents feel dubious about Keru’s US citizenship, Keru’s parents treat Nate like “the store clerk at their favorite TJ Maxx, a person they recognized and smiled at.”

 Within the framework of this marriage, Weike Wang has created a scathing comedy of manners.
-Keru’s parents visit with their Chinese cultural standards unassailed by their American lives.
+Keru’s parents visit with their Chinese cultural standards unchanged by their American lives.
 Nate is told by his father-in-law that using a dishwasher is fine for him but not for Keru.
 “To use a dishwasher is to admit defeat.”
 Keru’s mother, while watching a TV program about upscale real estate transactions, remarks that “they make deals look too easy.
 Where’s the suffering?”

 When the votes are finally counted in the 2016 election, Nate is crushed by his parents’ choice of candidate while Keru’s mother points out that having a president in office for eight years is nothing compared to “an entire childhood spent under Chairman Mao.”